dakujem/oliva/readme.md

 $builder = new TreeBuilder(
     node: fn(Item $item) => new Node($item),      // How to create a node.
-    vector: TreeBuilder::delimited(               // How to extract path vector.
+    vector: Path::delimited(                      // How to extract path vector.
         delimiter: '.',
         accessor: fn(Item $item) => $item->path,
     ),